For his next act, genome wiz Craig Venter takes on aging

 LA JOLLA, California (Reuters) - Craig Venter, the U.S. scientist who raced the U.S. government to map the human genome over a decade ago and created synthetic life in 2010, is now on a quest to treat age-related disease.

-Venter, 67, has teamed up with stem cell pioneer Dr. Robert Hariri and X Prize Foundation founder Dr. Peter Diamandis to form Human Longevity Inc, a company that will use both genomics and stem cell therapies to find treatments that allow aging adults to stay healthy and functional for as long as possible.
+Venter has teamed up with stem cell pioneer Dr Robert Hariri and X Prize Foundation founder Dr Peter Diamandis to form Human Longevity Inc, a company that will use both genomics and stem cell therapies to find treatments that allow aging adults to stay healthy and functional for as long as possible.

-“We’re creating the largest data set of its kind, ever,” Venter said in an interview in his offices at the J. Craig Venter Institute in La Jolla, California, where he and his co-founders gathered after announcing the new venture on Tuesday.

-Venter said the hope is to make new discoveries that promote longevity and help prevent diseases that accompany aging.
+“We’re hoping to make numerous new discoveries in preventive medicine.
+We think this will have a huge impact on changing the cost of medicine,” Venter said on a conference call announcing his latest venture.

 Dr. Eric Topol, Scripps Health chief academic officer and director of the Scripps Translational Science Institute, called the venture “a big, audacious initiative and just the kind we need to make substantive progress in the field.”

-Venter’s push into longevity follows the formation in September of biotechnology company Calico, which is backed by Google Inc.
+Venter’s push into longevity follows the formation in September of Google-backed biotechnology company Calico.

 “Undoubtedly, important biologic discoveries will be made along the way, but it remains unclear whether such efforts like Human Longevity Inc and Calico can influence longevity,” Topol said.

-Diamandis, a serial entrepreneur and the company’s vice chairman, acknowledged that the quest for longevity has been taken up by many, going as far back as 1513 with Spanish explorer Ponce de Leon’s search for the fountain of youth.

-What makes the timing of the new venture compelling, he said, is that it comes in a period of “rapid, exponential growth” for a host of new technologies.
-He cited dramatic declines in the cost of genome sequencing, explosive growth in bandwidth, and the advent of cloud computing and machine learning technologies, all of which will be needed to make use of the vast amounts of data the group intends to collect.

-In addition to gathering whole genome sequences, the company will gather genetic data on the trillions of microbes - including bacteria, viruses and fungi - living in and on humans.
+In addition to gathering whole genome data, the company will collect genetic data on the trillions of microbes - including bacteria, viruses and fungi - living in and on humans.

 By better understanding the microbiomes in the gut, in the mouth, on the skin and other sites on the body, the company said it hopes to develop better probiotics as well as better diagnostics and drugs to improve health and wellness.